-If your packaging order is for a straight reprint of an previous order, the number of factors that can affect the delivery date are less than if you are ordering packaging with new artwork design or new packaging structure, (such as if the flaps, die-cuts, window that have changed in shape or size.)
+If your packaging order is for a straight reprint of a previous order, the number of factors that can affect the delivery date are less than if you are ordering packaging with new artwork design or new packaging structure, (such as if the flaps, die-cuts, window that have changed in shape or size.)
 Let’s look at the factors below.

-It is advisable to always check the delivery time for packaging job and don’t assume that the delivery time will be the same as the last job.
+It is advisable to always check the delivery time for a packaging job and don’t assume that the delivery time will be the same as the last job.
 A number of factors can make a difference in the delivery date.

 Time of year: packaging demand fluctuates throughout the year, the pre-Christmas rush is often a time when you may need to allow more time for your packaging to be produced.
 This pre-Christmas production rush can often start as early as October.
-However, other times of year can become busy too so it’s always worth a phone call to check.
+However, other times of the year can become busy too so it’s always worth a phone call to check.